 And suddenly there poured from the girl’s mouth a torrent of questions concerning him – but never asked directly to him, as though he wasn’t present in the room.
 It was one of the most peculiar circumstances he’d found himself in, and it left him a bit dumbfounded.
 She asked about his hobbies, his interests, his love life, who he’d taken to senior prom.
 Far worse than any tabloid reporter digging for answers to irrelevant questions.
 Throughout the inquisition, Audra remained good-humored, tripping over her answers lightly, never revealing too much, trying to make light of an awkward situation.
 Bryan sat across the room, attempting to contain laughter, but it managed to bubble to the surface through stifled snorts anyway.
 Arturo feigned deafness and aloofness, lost in his fritter.
 Mrs. Cooper excused herself to the kitchen to retrieve more coffee.

 Travis, on the other hand, was clearly aggravated.
-He sat rigid, an ankle braced against a knee, a muscle twitching in his jaw, eyes burning a hole in the floor as he listened to question after question spill from Katy’s mouth like torrential rain.
+He sat rigid, an ankle braced against a knee, a muscle twitching in his jaw, eyes burning a hole in the floor as he listened to question after question spill from Katy’s mouth like torrential piss.
 Each time Ben glanced at him, he could tell that his patience was waning.
 Finally, Travis spoke in a low, venomous tone, never looking up from the worn Aztec-design area rug he’d been staring at for the last fifteen minutes.
 “Katy,” he said.
-“Shut up already.”
+“Shut the fuck up already.”

 Silence filled the room like a vacuum.
 Katy glowered at him.
 Hesitated only a second before responding, “You shut up.
 I wasn’t talking about you.”